jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/01. In, Out & Thru/Input Output Parameter Passings.md

 ### Value Thru

 Throughput by value is when a by value parameter is first written to, then changed by the command, and then the value of the parameter is read from again, and assigned to the original object.

-A Value Thru parameter is an object inside the command call, that can be written before the command is invoked, by assigning to it a value of an object outside the command call.
+A __Value Thru__ parameter is an object inside the command call, that can be written before the command is invoked, by assigning to it a value of an object outside the command call.
 It is used but also written to by the command or one of its sub-commands.
 After execution of the command the value of the throughput parameter can be copied, by assigning the its to another object.

-As said in the article By Value, the parameter is either a copy of a single value, or a clone to a certain depth.
+As said in the article __By Value__, the parameter is either a copy of a single value, or a clone to a certain depth.

 In theory the value could first come from one object, and after the call be written to another object.
-But that’s not regularly what a Value Thru parameter is used for.
+But that’s not regularly what a __Value Thru__ parameter is used for.
 The value will first be copied from one object and assigned to the parameter, and afterwards the value of the parameter is copied to the original object again.

 ### Value Thru in a Diagram

-A diagram of an executable command with a Value Thru parameter:
+A diagram of an executable command with a __Value Thru__ parameter:

 ![](images/Input%20Output%20Parameter%20Passings.022.png)

-Here is a diagram of an unfilled-in Value Thru parameter of an executable command:
+Here is a diagram of an unfilled-in __Value Thru__ parameter of an executable command:

 ![](images/Input%20Output%20Parameter%20Passings.023.png)

-A Value Thru parameter can also have an indication of a cloning depth, which is displayed as follows:
+A __Value Thru__ parameter can also have an indication of a cloning depth, which is displayed as follows:

 ![](images/Input%20Output%20Parameter%20Passings.024.png)

-Or for an unfilled-in Value Thru parameter:
+Or for an unfilled-in __Value Thru__ parameter:

 ![](images/Input%20Output%20Parameter%20Passings.025.png)

-The pictures above display a cloning depth of 2, but any cloning depth can be used.
+The pictures above display a cloning depth of __2__, but any cloning depth can be used.

-A command definition or other inactive command displays Value Thru parameters the exact same way.
-The Value Thru parameter of a command definition is usually not filled in:
+A command definition or other inactive command displays __Value Thru__ parameters the exact same way.
+The __Value Thru__ parameter of a command definition is usually not filled in:

 ![](images/Input%20Output%20Parameter%20Passings.026.png)

-But the Value Thru parameter of an inactive command could be filled in just as well:
+But the __Value Thru__ parameter of an inactive command could be filled in just as well:

 ![](images/Input%20Output%20Parameter%20Passings.027.png)

 The fact, that it is an inactive command, means that it will not run, but for the rest it is the same as any other command object, so it basically has the same possibilities.

-Here is the expression of cloning depth for Value Thru parameters of inactive commands, which is the same notation as for active commands:
+Here is the expression of cloning depth for __Value Thru__ parameters of inactive commands, which is the same notation as for active commands:

 ![](images/Input%20Output%20Parameter%20Passings.028.png)